A LIFESTYLE CHOICE

 "Annually, over 500 million farm animals in Australia are subjected to practices that would warrant cruelty charges if the victims were instead dogs or cats."

-What many people do not realise is that farm animals are intelligent.
-They experience love, happiness and pain on the same level as our household pets.
-Yet they are not protected under the same animal cruelty laws.
+What many people do not realise is that farm animals are intelligent, sentient beings.
+They experience love, happiness and pain the same way our household pets do.
+In saying that, these animals are not protected under the same animal cruelty laws.
 This gives people legality to treat certain animals inhumanely, under the guise of “rearing food”.
 Often farm animals endure excruciating surgical mutilations and are kept in unethical, overcrowded and restricted conditions.

 "There are over 500 million animals confined like this in factory farms in Australia today."